Features of SkyECC

 Duress or Panic Password

-The Duress password feature allows you to create a fake password so that you can give this password out when under pressure by authorities and when they type this password into the app, everything gets wiped out and destroyed inside and our system gets notified that your device has been compromised under duress.
+The Duress password feature allows you to create a fake password so that you can give this password out when under pressure and when they type this password into the app, everything gets wiped out and destroyed inside and our system gets notified that your device has been compromised under duress.
 Use of the duress password feature also deletes your contact from everyone’s list, protecting your friends and deleting all your app data as if you never existed.

 SkyECC is backwards compatible with PGP, so you can use the app to communicate in legacy to people that are still using PGP.